Head & pronotum

 Male smaller than female; tergite VIII with marginal comb complete medially; sternites III–VII with narrow transverse pore plate.

 This species is remarkably similar in structure to the tropical pest, T. palmi, but has ocellar setae III arising inside the ocellar triangle behind the first ocellus.
-The genus Thrips is the second largest genus in the Thysanoptera, and currently includes, worldwide, about 285 species.
-All members of genus Thrips lack ocellar setae I on the head, and they all have ctenidia on tergite VIII posteromesad to the spiracles.
+The genus Thrips is the second largest genus in the Thysanoptera, and currently includes, worldwide, about 295 species.
+All members of this genus lack ocellar setae I on the head, and they all have ctenidia on tergite VIII posteromesad to the spiracles.
 Other characters, such as number of antennal segments, number of setae on the fore wing veins, and number of discal setae on the sternites are variable between species (Palmer, 1992; Nakahara, 1994; Mound & Masumoto, 2005).

 Thrips flavus Schrank